MarzDell/full-stack-frameworks-with-django/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/) was used to test HTML code to ensure it was valid code.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to test CSS code to ensure it was valid code.
-- [Code Beautify JavaScript Validator](https://codebeautify.org/jsvalidate) was used to test JavaScript code to ensure it was valid code.
+- [PEP8 online check](http://pep8online.com/) was used to test Python code to ensure it was valid code.

 ## Manual Testing